United Way of Metropolitan Dallas Inc

 • Competitive application process through online portal

-• 144 partner organizations funded in most recent cycle
+• 144 partner organisations funded in current cycle

 • Fixed application deadlines (every three years)